Bimmer (film): Sequel

-In 2006, Bimmer: Film Vtoroy, a sequel to Bimmer, was released.
+In 2006, Bimmer: Film Vtoroy, a sequel to Bimmer, was released, this time featuring a BMW X5 SUV.
 It was directed by Peter Buslov and written by Kim Belov, Peter Buslov, Denis Rodimin and Ivan Vyrypaev.
-The film proved to be commercially successful, taking in nearly US$14,000,000 at the box office, even though it didn't have the same positive reviews as the first one.
-A computer game was released in the same year, titled Bimmer: Torn Towers.
+The film proved to be very commercially successful, taking in nearly $14,000,000 USD at the box office, despite lower average review scores than the first film.
+A video game was released in the same year, titled Bimmer: Torn Towers.